smockle/smockle.com/.posts/Published/2019-04-28-comparing-z-wave-switches.md

 ## Leviton DW6HD

-The **Leviton DW6HD** is sold through many online retailers, and is available in Home Depot stores.
+The **Leviton DW6HD** is sold through many online retailers and is available in Home Depot stores.
 Leviton has a more limited selection of Z-Wave Plus products—notably lacking a Z-Wave *Plus* fan control or in-wall outlet receptacle.

 ![Leviton DW6HD](/2019-04-28-comparing-z-wave-switches/leviton-switch.jpeg)